qianntong/IntermodalTerminalSimulation/README.md

 - **Train Arrival**: Managing the arrival of trains.
 - **Crane Cycle**: Handling the loading and unloading of containers using cranes.
 - **Hostler Cycle**: Transporting containers within the terminal using hostlers.
-- **Drayage Cycle**: Managing the movement of containers by trucks.
+- **Truck Cycle**: Managing the movement of containers by trucks.
-- **In/Out Gate Process**: Handling the entry and exit of trucks through the terminal gates.
+- **Gate Process**: Handling the entry and exit of trucks through the terminal gates.
 - **Train Departure**: Managing the departure of trains.

 ## Simulation Parameters